Beetlejuice Shrimp Cocktail Cheeseball for Halloween

 Instructions

-- IMPORTANT: Allow all ingredients to come to room temperature prior to making the dish.
-This recipe makes TWO arms – reduce ingredient amounts in half for a SINGLE arm.
+- IMPORTANT: Allow all ingredients to come to room temperature before starting.
+This recipe makes two arms – cut all ingredient amounts in half for a single arm.

 - In a large mixing bowl, combine the cream cheese, horseradish cheddar, mozzarella, crab meat, celery, chives, liquid smoke, lemon juice, and hot sauce.
-Use the hand mixer to combine until well mixed.
+Use a hand mixer (or a sturdy spoon) to blend until smooth and creamy.

-- Lightly spray the connected wontons with cooking oil.
-Wearing gloves, spread a few drops of the oil-based red food dye down the center of the wonton strip, and use a sponge to spread the dye evenly, leaving a darker strip down the center.
+- Lightly spray the surface with cooking spray.
+Wearing gloves, add a few drops of oil-based red food dye down the center and use a sponge to spread it evenly, leaving a darker red stripe through the middle for a “fleshy” look.

-- Form a few sheets of foil into a slightly larger shape than the cheese arm you plan to make.
-The wontons will shrink as they cook, so they need to be slightly larger than the cheese arm to ensure a proper fit.
-Drape the dyed wonton strip over the foil and bake at 400°F for 4-6 minutes, monitoring closely to prevent burning.
-Once baked, remove from the oven and let them cool and crisp completely.
-The shell can be made up to 8-10 hours in advance and left at room temperature, lightly covered with plastic wrap.
+- Crumple foil into a curved “arm” shape slightly larger than your cheese log.
+Drape the dyed wonton strip over the foil.
+Bake for 4–6 minutes, watching closely – they crisp quickly.
+Remove from the oven and let cool completely.
+(The shell can be made up to 8 hours in advance and kept lightly covered at room temp.)

-- Retrieve the chilled cheese arm and skewer the shrimp onto the exposed bamboo skewers so that the tails serve as fingertips.
+- Retrieve the chilled cheese arm.
+Skewer the shrimp onto the exposed bamboo sticks so that the tails form the fingertips.